 REL 402 Current Trends and Issues in Recreation (A,Y).
-Prerequisites: REL 302.
-This course identifies and analyzes current trends and issues in the recreation profession.
+(Prerequisites REL 302 and pre/corequisite PRO401) This course identifies and analyzes current trends and issues in the recreation profession.
 Students are expected to develop critical thinking skills through case studies, news reports and debates.
 3 cr.
 3 Cr.
 Every Semester.

 REL 403 Internship (B).
-Prerequisites: senior status.
+(Prerequisites PRO401 and senior status).
 Provides a directed practicum in an approved leisure service organization.
 Also provides practical experience in a setting compatible with the student's chosen recreation option with evaluation reports by the practicum agency.
 12 Cr.
 Every Semester.

 REL 406 Leisure and Aging (A,I).
 Examines various aspects of aging as they relate to leisure in contemporary society, leisure needs of mature adults, services for elderly, and leisure pursuits in the subculture of the aging.
 3 Cr.
 Every Semester.